-- About 24,000 acres of land, zoned outside our cities, is predominately within the residential zoning district. - We should focus on preserving and protecting current active agriculture and try to locate new development close to existing urban development.
+- About 24,000 acres of land, zoned outside our cities, is predominately within the current residential zoning district. - We should focus on preserving and protecting current active agriculture and try to locate new development close to existing urban development.

-- There are currently about 700 acres of commercial and industrial zoned districts, mostly isolated from one another. - ➤ There are about 1,200 acres designated as quarry or extraction sites. - There are about 6,500 acres designated as public. - About 5,500 acres of land are designated for Level 1 - Mixed Use development around Anamosa, Cascade and Monticello.
-We identified areas near Fairview and Langworthy that should be studied further for potential commercial-industrial development. - It is noted that the areas around Martelle, Morley, Olin, Onslow, Oxford Junction and Wyoming were examined and offer only minimal areas for potential development. - Areas are noted in the text that may be considered for annexation to the cities where public utilities could be utilized. - A Housing Needs Assessment Study should be performed in the future, focusing on demand and diversity.
+- There are currently about 700 acres of commercial and industrial zoned districts, mostly isolated from one another. - There are about 1,200 acres designated as quarry or extraction sites within various zoning districts. - There are about 6,500 acres designated as public. - ➤ The future land use gross acreage chart shows about 5,500 acres of land are designated for Level 1 Mixed Use development around Anamosa, Cascade and Monticello.
+We identified areas near Fairview and Langworthy that should be studied further for potential commercial-industrial development. - ➤ It is noted that the areas around Martelle, Morley, Olin, Onslow, Oxford Junction and Wyoming were examined and offer only minimal areas for potential development. - Areas are noted in the text that may be considered for annexation to the cities where public utilities could be utilized. - A Housing Needs Assessment Study should be performed in the future, focusing on demand and diversity.